typesafehub/conductr-doc/src/main/play-doc/developer/DevQuickStart.md

 This guide describes how to setup and deploy a Play 2.4 Scala application on ConductR.
 In particular it describes how to:

-* Signaling that application is started
+* Signal that application is started
-* Creating application bundle
+* Create an application bundle
-* Starting ConductR cluster
+* Start a ConductR cluster
-* Deploying application bundle to ConductR
+* Deploy an application bundle to ConductR

 The focus of this section is to get started quickly.
 The full documentation of these parts are described in these sections: